 Write or plan with a pen and paper

-I’m not suggesting that you write an entire book by hand, but there is a lot to be said for the physical act of writing, rather than typing.
+I’m not suggesting that you write an entire book by hand, but there is a lot to be said for the physical act of writing rather than typing.

-I always have a notepad and pen handy to scribble ideas, brainstorm or to just doodle and write a bit of nonsense.
-If you’re struggling to get started with a particular chapter of your book, or a blog post, take a piece of paper and a pen and plan it out.
+I always have a notepad and pen handy to scribble ideas, brainstorm or just doodle and write a bit of nonsense.
+If you’re struggling to get started with a particular chapter of your book or a blog post, take a piece of paper and a pen and plan it out.
 Do you remember writing essay plans when you were at school?
 I had no idea how useful that skill would be to me as an adult.

 I routinely make “plans” for the content I’m writing.
 I’ll use a plan to make sure that all the ideas that need to go in are covered and that they feature in a logical order.
 This is exactly what we do with our book briefing process too – we create a framework to follow.